Brody bags five to help Magpies end slump, but Cats' finals hopes falter

 Ginnivan got involved straight away but missed his target inside 50 and the Cats swept coast-to-coast, with Cameron kicking his fourth to make the Magpies pay for wasting their dominance.
 But then Jeremy Howe crunched Jack Bowes in a clean bump and Ginnivan flicked out a clever handball to Mihocek who dribbled a neat goal.
 Minutes later, Mihocek snapped another goal, this time on his right from a set shot that sailed through from deep in the pocket.
 After trailing by four goals, the Magpies reached the main break only a point behind after rediscovering their mojo.

-Jamie Elliott added the next four minutes later, then Ginnivan landed the next punch by dishing off another goal to McStay.
-When Bobby Hill sweetly hit a kick on the run from outside the arc, the Magpies had seven on the trot.
+When Bobby Hill sweetly hit a kick on the run from outside the arc, the Magpies had seven on the trot and looked every bit the premiership favourites they have been all winter.

-It took a moment of magic from Cameron from the pocket, much to the fury of Brayden Maynard and Collingwood supporters, after the ball appeared to go out on the full.
+It took a moment of pure genius from Cameron deep in the pocket, much to the fury of Brayden Maynard and Collingwood supporters, after the ball appeared to go out on the full before he marked it.

 Just when the game looked over at three-quarter time, Dangerfield and Cameron did what they do best.
 The captain kicked the first goal of the fourth quarter, then Cameron kicked a controversial goal when Brad Close handballed the ball on the wrong side of the boundary line to the spearhead who snapped his sixth, once again to the outrage of Collingwood players and supporters in the building.